Basilica and Convent of Santo Domingo, Lima: Chapel of St. Martin de Porres

 Place where St. Martin de Porres had its cell being destroyed by the earthquake of 1746.
 Due to the faithful and donations of the Church, a chapel is built in the place where he also had his nursery.
-It has an altar where its effige is venerated, having to its sides to Saint Dominic and St. Francis of Assisi and in the superior part the Virgin of the Rosary.
+It has an altar where its effigy is venerated, having to its sides to Saint Dominic and St. Francis of Assisi and in the superior part the Virgin of the Rosary.
 In the burial rest his remains and an urn where the timbers of his bed are conserved.
 On the walls you can see paintings depicting Martin de Porres's miracles.
 In the back of the chapel is located his bedroom.
 Also it emphasizes the Oratory of the saint, small atmosphere under the stairs where Martin frequently prayed and was tempted by the devil.
 Today you can see the great amount of gifts brought to him by his faithful devotees.
 At the top is a wooden cross with which it is remembered that in this same place St. Martin removed the temptations of the evil one.